MohamadSalamaMouse/Question-Answering-and-Transformers/README.md

-# Question Answering with Hugging Face MyModel
+# Question Answering with Hugging Face pre_trained Model

 This project demonstrates how to use a pre-trained model from Hugging Face for question answering.
 We'll use the `transformers` library to load a model checkpoint and perform question answering on a given context and question.